 Spray polyurethane foam roofs are constructed by mixing two liquid chemicals together that react and expand to form one solid piece that adheres to the roof.
 Foams are highly susceptible to mechanical, moisture, and UV damage, and rely on a protective coating.

-Deciding Whether to Install a Cool Roof
+Deciding Whether and When to Install a Cool Roof

 If you are building a new home, you can decide during the planning phase what type of roof to install and whether it should be a cool roof.
 If you want to convert an existing roof into a cool roof, you have three basic options: